Make a gene tree

 The purpose of this lab is to

-1. Construct a NJ tree
+- Construct a NJ tree

-2. Construct ML tree (use PhyML or IQ-TREE)
+- Construct ML tree (use PhyML or IQ-TREE)

-3. Construct Bayesian tree
+- Construct Bayesian tree

-4. Next Lab: Gene Tree/Phylogeny reconciliation and rates:
+- Next Lab: Gene Tree/Phylogeny reconciliation and rates:

 Overview of the project

-You will construct a gene (protein) tree, working with the gene product (protein) from your PheGenI project Report 2: Bioinformatics project — Overview.
+You construct a gene (protein) tree, working with the gene product (protein) from your PheGenI project Report 2: Bioinformatics project — Overview.
 By now, you will have conducted multiple sequence alignments for fourteen homologous (orthologs) protein sequences, including the human gene of interest sequence identified by you from the PheGenI database Lab 2: PhenGenI Brief.
 By now, you’ve acquired your accessions and aligned the sequences.
 You are ready to construct a gene tree.
 You should also review Phylogenetics before beginning your work.

 Background

-We’ve talked about phylogeny already, see Phylogenetics.
 Here, we present briefly information about how gene trees are made, the algorithms and the assumptions.
-As explained in class, I am asking you to submit just one tree, made by the Bayesian approach.
+As explained in class, I am asking you to submit just one tree, made by the Maximum Likelihood approach.
 However, you are expected to create gene trees using all three methods in order to make comparisons about which algorithm performed best (i.e., which method recreated the expected species phylogeny).
+We discuss analyses for tree reconciliation — the process of embedding gene tree within the species tree– at Tree reconciliation (Goodman et al 1979; Swenson and El-Mabrouk 2012).
+Rate tests (Tajima 1983) are introduced at Evolutionary rate tests.

 Neighbor Joining approach